With new law, FCC hopes to make ‘significant dent’ in robocall crackdown

 FCC Chairman Ajit Pai said the TRACED Act is designed to help them crack down on robocalls.

-“It’s one of the things that’s generated the most complaints at the FCC, year after year,” Pai said.
+“It’s one of the things that’s generated the most complaints at the FCC, year after year, after year,” Pai said.

 Pai said the law will require phone companies to develop ways to detect robocallers and directs the FCC to issue rules that allow phone companies to block those robocalls before they reach consumers.